Trademark Attorney Services

 Once the USPTO accepts your ITU application, you’ll receive a Notice of Allowance.
 You’ll have up to 6 months to submit your Statement of Use, which proves you’re using the trademark.
 You may also choose to file an extension, which will give you an additional 6 months if you’re not yet ready to file a Statement of Use.

-Additional Information on Trademark Registration for Cincinnati Businesses
+Why Trademark Registration Matters for Cincinnati Businesses

 One thing many new Cincinnati business owners put at the bottom of their list of priorities is registering their trademark with the USPTO.
 However, any serious business owner will tell you, it’s essential that you register your trademark ASAP.
-It’s the only way to protect your trademark from the competition
+It’s the only way to protect your trademark from the competition.

-Because of this, the trademark attorney for The Gelato Gallery sends a cease-and-desist letter to Debbie and Allison.
+Because of this, the trademark attorney for The Gelato Girls sends a cease-and-desist letter to Debbie and Allison.
 Unfortunately, The Gelato Gals have no legal recourse because they did not protect their brand with a trademark.
 They’ve wasted a lot of time and energy on a brand that they can no longer use.
 It’s a financial setback that will be hard to recover from.

 Trademarks Services for Cincinnati Businesses